 Play the pattern card in the bathroom with pretty wall decals.
 These affordable gems are easy to install and come in a variety of styles, colors, and sizes.
 Some are removable, making the design commitment low and changing the look even easier.
 Hang small decals in a group to fill a large expanse of wall.
 Create a customized pattern by arranging decals in groups to suit the angles and shapes of the walls.

-Conversely, use petite tiles for an intricate display.
-Get creative with tile orientation for a one-of-a-kind look.
+Get creative with orientation and use small tiles for a one-of-a-kind look.
 Here, subway tiles were laid in a brick pattern vertically rather than horizontally.
-Rows of square tiles act as stripes spaced between rows of subway tiles.
-For an extra splurge, a feature mosaic of teardrop-shape tiles creates a focal point above the tub.
+Rows of square tiles act as stripes spaced between the rows.
+For a splurge, a feature mosaic of teardrop-shape tiles creates a focal point above the tub.
 The curved shapes and serene colors also provide the eyes a resting point amid a sea of angular tiles.
-This kind of intricate pattern also works well as a backsplash above a vanity.

 For a soothing bathroom with a pop of color, artwork can add just the right amount of zing.
-Consider a piece of artwork that reflects the colors already in the bathroom (the wall color, tub and shower surrounds, vanity, etc.) but has hints of a contrasting hue.
+Consider a piece that reflects the colors already in the bathroom but has hints of a contrasting hue.
 Bathrooms are humid places; choose artwork that won't be damaged by moisture.
-Once you find the right piece, repeat the contrasting color at least one more time within the room.
-Here, the coral from the painting is repeated on the small ottoman.
+Once you find the right piece, repeat the contrasting color at least one time within the room.
+Here, the coral from the painting appears on the small ottoman.